-Poster - Rough Draft:
+Poster - Rough Draft

 In response to this assumption and my chosen design, my instructor gave the following feedback:

-- Your introduction has some of the good storytelling I was talking about in class, but it should go a bit further and talk about the connection between creativity and Open Source.
+Your introduction has some of the good storytelling I was talking about in class, but it should go a bit further and talk about the connection between creativity and Open Source.
 Then, you should establish your purpose for the poster and overview the rest of its contents.
 A good introduction that has all of these elements will tie your entire poster together.

-- Introduce your bulleted lists before you include them so that your readers have more context.
+Introduce your bulleted lists before you include them so that your readers have more context.
 For example, your bulleted lists under Open Source Solution — is this the way it is now or the way it should be?

-- Include more background information — what is open source and why is it so important?
+Include more background information — what is open source and why is it so important?
 An example of some popular open source software would be a great topic to include.

-- Provide a detailed discussion of recommendations/approaches that have been taken toward resolving the sustainability issue or problem.
+Provide a detailed discussion of recommendations/approaches that have been taken toward resolving the sustainability issue or problem.

-- Make a bigger deal of your title.
+Make a bigger deal of your title.
 Right now, you’ve got two titles at the top of your poster and I can’t really tell which is the main poster title.

-- Label all figures at the bottom.
+Label all figures at the bottom.
 Maybe include some data regarding the number of open source programs in mainstream use?
 Something to illustrate what a big issue this is.
 When you include figures, also tell people when you want them to look at them.

-- Focus on the design principles we talked about, especially proximity, alignment, and queuing.
+Focus on the design principles we talked about, especially proximity, alignment, and queuing.
 Set sections off somehow using white space or shaded boxes.
 Align paragraphs horizontally and vertically.
 Use queuing techniques, such as numbers or arrows, to indicate in what order readers should go through your poster.